Saturday 17th November 2018

 A brief tour to Bruges took place in 2016 and a full week's visit to Prague is planned for 2018.

 Members also have the opportunity twice a year of joining residency week-ends at cathedrals in the South of England.
-Recent visits have included Bath Abbey, Canterbury, Chichester, Hereford, Norwich, St. Albans, Wells, Salisbury and Winchester.
+Recent visits have included Bath Abbey, Canterbury, Chichester, Hereford, Norwich, St. Albans, Wells, Salisbury, Winchester and Peterborough.

 The choir is always pleased to welcome new members in all voices.
 Experience is a help, but is by no means compulsory.